Creating a New Release#

 7. Wait for the CI to pass.
 If it fails, fix the issues and commit again.

 8. If the CI passes, (squash-)merge your release branch into the main branch.
+The GitHub Action workflow will automatically create a new release based on the name of the release branch.

-10. Find the release in the GitHub repository under the Releases section.
+9. Find the release in the GitHub repository under the Releases section.